open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

-The parent element will need to listen to these events, and update the data structure accordingly.
+The parent element will need to listen to these events and update the data structure accordingly.
 We will look into that in the next step.

 <details>
   <summary>View final result</summary>